dfherr/geminabox-release/README.md

 If you use bundler, this gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server instead of rubygems.

-It only uses the ruby default libaries uri and net/http and bundler.
+It only uses the ruby default libaries uri, net/http and the bundler gem.

 You must no longer require "bundler/gem_tasks" as geminabox-release requires a modified version for you which supports all other functionality!